 We led the design of a rail line in Bulgaria, while in Poland we upgraded a rail line for higher train speeds and supervising design and installation of European Train Control System signalling on the E65 railway between Warsaw and Katowice.

 We’re at the forefront of the UK’s resurgent rail sector with leading roles on the country’s principal projects – High Speed Two, Crossrail, East London Line, London Underground station upgrades, Thameslink upgrade and the Northern Hub project.

-In the highways sector, we supervised construction of 70km of the motorway between capital city Sofia and the Black Sea port of Burgas and are managing the country’s Transit Roads Project IV, involving upgrading, rehabilitation and reconstruction of 660km of roads.
+In the highways sector, we supervised construction of 70km of the motorway between Sofia and the port of Burgas and are managing the country’s Transit Roads Project IV, involving upgrading, rehabilitation and reconstruction of 660km of roads.
 We're developing an integrated transport plan to improve sustainability and safety in Sofia.

 In the UK we are working on projects for both Highways Agency and local councils, helping save money, satisfy briefs faster and improve conditions for drivers as well as save carbon.

 We play a leading role in the drive to improve energy efficiency and reduce carbon emissions from buildings – proven in a number of projects in UK such as the offices for Google in London, Amsterdam, Moscow and Dublin.

 In the UK we helped two buildings attain the highest sustainability rating Building Research Establishment Environmental Assessment Method (BREEAM) ‘Outstanding’ – the Dogs Trust new rehoming centre and the Houghton-le-Spring Primary Care Centre, the first healthcare building to achieve this rating.

-We've been appointed as project manager for Abu Dhabi Plaza to be constructed in Astana, Kazakhstan.
+We've been appointed as project manager for Abu Dhabi Plaza, Astana, Kazakhstan.
 The mixed-use scheme is 500,000sq m and consists of four levels of basement car parking, a retail podium and five towers.

 Meanwhile in Russia, we’ve been putting our expertise to use on three shopping centres in Rostov-on-Don, St. Petersburg and Belaya Dacha on the outskirts of Moscow.